yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 ### The paradox

-The types least helped by AI often:
-	•	Feel most threatened by it
-	•	But are also the hardest to replace
+The types least helped by AI often -> Feel most threatened by it -> But are also the hardest to replace

-While the types most helped by AI:
+While the types most helped by AI -> Feel energized -> But risk over-identification with abstraction
-	•	Feel energized
-	•	But risk over-identification with abstraction

 ---